-Despite the theatre degree, less than a year out of college he made the initial contacts that would draw him away from the theater and into hotel ballrooms around the world.
+Despite a promising career in theater lighting and design, less than a year out of college he made the initial contacts that would draw him away from the theater and into hotel ballrooms around the world.
 Over the course of his 18 year career with metroConnections, a Minneapolis-based meeting and event production company, Brandt touched almost every aspect of a typical corporate meeting or event.
 From the loading dock to the “C Suite”, he’s dealt with it.
 Originally hired to help build, literally, their event decor fabrication shop, and to manage their growing event rental inventory, Brandt quickly moved into more technical roles, including interactive game design for team building events, and even designing the company’s first website.

 As the fabrication shop grew, Brandt bowed out and moved exclusively into a full time technology role.
 Stage management experience made him a natural for the tech table, and he became the go-to "man on the headset" for most of metroConnections' large scale meetings and events, with side orders of video editing, presentation design, and other content creation.